Wild Bill Elliott: Early life

 Elliott was born Gordon Nance on a ranch near Pattonsburg, Missouri, the son of Leroy Whitfield Nance, a cattle broker, and his wife, Maude Myrtle Auldridge.

 The young Nance grew up within 20 miles of his birthplace; he spent most of his youth on a ranch near King City, Missouri.
 His father was a cattle rancher and commissioner buyer for the Kansas City stockyards.
 Riding and roping were part of Nance's upbringing.
 He won first place in a rodeo event in the 1920 American Royal livestock show.
 He briefly attended Rockhurst College, a Jesuit school in Kansas City, but soon left for California, hoping to become an actor.

 Career

 Elliott starred in the 1952 Western Fargo.

 By 1925, he was getting occasional extra work in films.
 He took classes at the Pasadena Playhouse and appeared in a few stage roles there.
 By 1927, he had made his first Western, The Arizona Wildcat, playing his first featured role.
 Several co-starring roles followed, and he renamed himself Gordon Elliott, but as the studios transitioned to sound films, he slipped back into roles as an extra and bit parts, as in Broadway Scandals in 1929.
-For the next eight years, he appeared in over 100 films for various studios, but almost always in unbilled parts as an extra.
+For the next eight years, he appeared in over 100 films for various studios.
+From 1932 to 1938 he worked steadily in the Warner Bros. stock company, playing in major features, minor features, and short subjects, but had not yet advanced to starring roles.
+After leaving Warners, he found work in a couple of westerns for Grand National, which led to his breakthrough role.